-Evaluating a Research Proposal from a Sponsor: A Comprehensive Guide
+Evaluating a Research Proposal from a Sponsor: A practical guide

 When a sponsor proposes research to evaluate a specific topic, it marks the beginning of a critical collaboration that can drive innovation, solve problems, or advance knowledge.
 Understanding how to evaluate such a proposal is essential for ensuring that the research is credible, ethical, and aligned with both sponsor expectations and scientific standards.